SuadeLabs/fire/documentation/properties/purpose.md

 ### adj_syn_mtg_def_ins
 Adjustments of Synthetic positions - adj_syn_mtg_def_ins.
 Required for BCAR RWA calculation and Reporting.
 Ref: BCAR 40.290; Chapter 4, P164

+### capital_reserves
+An account in the equity section of a company's balance sheet that indicates the cash on hand that can be used for future expenses or to offset any capital losses.

 ## Derivative
 ```bash